Particle.news

 Overview

-• U.S. Director of National Intelligence Tulsi Gabbard announced on X that the UK agreed to abandon the mandate after months of work with President Donald Trump and Vice President JD Vance.
+• Director of National Intelligence Tulsi Gabbard said on X that the UK agreed to withdraw its mandate, crediting work by President Donald Trump and Vice President JD Vance.